spo-iitk/docs/docs/cmd/auth.md

 # auth.go

-This file defines mail service handler for the authentication service.
+This file configures the mail service handler for the authentication service.

 ## function authServer
-It returns an http server instance of the started server for reading and writing to the mail service.
+It returns an http server instance of the started server for broadcasting content on the mail channel.

-The Go viper package is used to read the [config.yaml secrets file]() and get the port of the authentication service.
+The Go viper package is used to read the [config.yaml configuration constants file]() and get the port of the authentication service.
 A new Go engine is initialized and the required middlewares are attached to it.

 {: .info}
 The authentication service is hosted on port 3475.